Optimize the Largest Contentful Paint Image

 LCP tip: If you really want to master all the nuances of the Largest Contentful Paint and not just the Image optimization part, check out my Largest Contentful Paint section.
 It breaks down how to optimize the four key components:

-- Time to first byte - The time the browser needs to wait for the html.
-This usually mostly consists of waiting for the server but also includes redirects, connection time, encryption etc.
+1. Time to First Byte: The time the browser needs to wait for the HTML.
+This usually mostly consists of waiting for the server but also includes redirects, connection time, encryption, and more.

-- Load delay - The gap between when the LCP element could have started loading and when it actually does.
+2. Load Delay: The gap between when the LCP element could have started loading and when it actually does.
+Read the full guide on Resource Load Delay.

-- Resource load time - The time it takes for the LCP resource to load.
+3. Resource Load Time: The time it takes for the LCP resource to load.
 Optimizing compression and minification can speed this up.
+Read the full guide on Resource Load Duration.

-- Render delay - Even with optimized resources, the browser might be tied up with other tasks (usually downloading stylesheets or heavy JavaScript processing), delaying the LCP rendering.
+4. Render Delay: Even with optimized resources, the browser might be tied up with other tasks (usually downloading stylesheets or heavy JavaScript processing), delaying the LCP rendering.
+Read the full guide on Element Render Delay.

-While all these factors matter, if your LCP element is an image (and it frequently is!), there are straightforward steps you can take to make sure it loads as fast as possible!
+While all these factors matter, if your LCP element is an image (and it frequently is!), there are simple steps you can take to make sure it loads as fast as possible!

 Experiments with the Largest Contentful Paint

-I always say: listen and learn but don't take anyone their word.
-There are too many 'guru's' out there preaching wrong information.
+I always say: listen and learn but don't take anyone's word for it.
+There are too many 'gurus' out there preaching wrong information.
 That is why I have created a fully automatic LCP experiment where you can check out for yourself what happens when the LCP element is not loaded optimally.
 Check out my LCP Test on github or try the live demo!

 1. Control the LCP Candidate: The Text-First Strategy